Anonymous-AAA/OS_LAB/Assignments/Stage_24/notes.md

 4. Note that the Root file is different from the other files - It has a reserved memory page copy.

+5. Reading from the root file does not require a buffer, as root file is already loaded into the memory at boot-time.

 # Questions